 As with nearly all health conditions, ignoring the situation is rarely the best strategy.
 “Otosclerosis will still progress if you don’t treat it,” notes Dr. Kim.

 If you have symptoms—hearing loss, dizziness, tinnitus—the best approach is to get diagnosed.
 Then, if you are diagnosed with otosclerosis, talk to your doctor about your next steps, and what makes sense for you given your level of hearing loss.
+You may be referred to an audiologist or an ear, nose and throat (ENT) doctor.

 “There are so many treatment options available, you shouldn’t just not do anything,” says Dr. Kim.